• Skip to primary navigation

 Adding shrimp to flavored water.

 1. After two minutes, I drained the shrimp in a colander.
-I rinsed the shrimp in cold water and dumped them into a boil of ice and water.
+I rinsed the shrimp in cold water and dumped them into a bowl of ice and water.

 Cooked shrimp in ice water.